Leading child sexual abuse lawyers fighting for the rights of minors who have suffered harm in South Carolina.

 When a child suffers sexual abuse or exploitation, the impact can last a lifetime.
 The physical violation can be scarring on its own but when the perpetrator is a trusted adult, victims face emotional and psychological scars, substance abuse, and suicidal tendencies.

-At The Michael Jeffcoat Firm, we understand how difficult and sensitive a time like this can be, and our sexual abuse lawyers are committed to assisting victims and their families here in South Carolina.
+At The Jeffcoat Firm, we understand how difficult and sensitive a time like this can be, and our sexual abuse lawyers are committed to assisting victims and their families here in South Carolina.